patrick0f/linkedin-hackathon/README.md

 ## 🚀 Overview

-This project reimagines LinkedIn’s social experience for college students and new users.
+This project reimagines LinkedIn's social experience for college students and new users.
 Our goal is to empower new users to explore and adopt LinkedIn features through a **gamified onboarding experience**, while fostering meaningful professional relationships via a **built-in Coffee Chat Scheduler** integrated with calendar tools.

 By turning discovery into a game and enabling seamless in-app networking, we help LinkedIn become not just a profile builder, but a platform for personal growth and career momentum.

----

 ## 🎯 Problem Statement

 LinkedIn offers powerful tools—posting, joining groups, following industry leaders, connecting with professionals—but college students are often unaware of these features.

 > **Pain Point:** Many students sign up for LinkedIn but stop at creating a profile.
-They don’t know what to do next, and LinkedIn doesn’t actively guide them.
+They don't know what to do next, and LinkedIn doesn't actively guide them.

 > **Result:** Dormant accounts, missed opportunities, and impersonal networking.

----

 ## 💡 Our Solution